 By Shawn Achor

 ‘After I reach my goals, I will be happy.’
 Many of us carry this idea for years without doubting it even for a second.
 As for the Harvard lecturer Shawn Achor, he took his time to conduct a happiness survey and shattered this belief completely.
 Apparently, it’s your success that depends on your emotional state and not the other way around.
 After making this mind-boggling breakthrough, Shawn went to explore the topic further in The Happiness Advantage.
 In his title, the author shared 7 simple and research-based techniques to find joy and motivation that will fuel your performance.
-And what can be better than actionable and scientifically proven advice?
-Only putting it to practice, perhaps!
 Read this book's summary here.

 The Four Agreements